 Black students’ popularity peaks at a 3.5 GPA and then plummets, while white students’ popularity rises with every grade point.

 The strategies were heartbreaking in their ingenuity.
-Students who excelled academically would deliberately underperform on assignments to avoid standing out.
+Students who excelled would deliberately underperform on assignments to avoid standing out.
 They would refuse to raise their hands in class.
 They would tell classmates they had not studied when they had studied for hours.
-They would adopt the speech patterns and behavioral codes of lower-achieving peers as a form of protective coloring — trading their futures for the immediate currency of social acceptance.
+They would adopt the speech patterns of lower-achieving peers as a form of protective coloring — trading their futures for the immediate currency of social acceptance.

-Fordham and Ogbu documented a belief system in which the following behaviors were classified as “acting white”:
+Fordham and Ogbu documented a belief system in which the following behaviors were classified as “acting white.”

 - Speaking standard English